-Cascade owns the Lake Tapps Reservoir up to elevation 545 feet.
-Cascade owns the water and the lakebed, as well as the shoreline between the water and the 545 foot elevation line.
+Cascade owns the Lake Tapps Reservoir, including the water and the lakebed, as well as the shoreline between the water and the 545-foot elevation line.
 Cascade maintains seasonal recreational reservoir water levels at a maximum elevation of 543 feet, which is two feet lower than Cascade's property line.